 If Alphonso Davies had a collection of journals, they would make for a fascinating read.

-At 17, he is the face of Canadian soccer – conceivably the most gifted soccer player to have come out of the MLS.
-Shortly after turning 18, he will leave Vancouver Whitecaps to join Germany's most successful club, Bayern Munich.
+At 18, he is the face of Canadian soccer – conceivably the most gifted soccer player to have come out of the MLS.
+In the new year, he will be unleashed on the Bundesliga at Bayern Munich.

 What happens next is a tantalising prospect, but it is where Davies has come from - rather than where he is going - that makes his such a tellable tale.